PeaceWiseHelp mediation

 normally 3-4 hours for simple cases

-mediator feesVary depending on mediator and nature of case,
+PeaceWiseHelp mediator feesVary depending on mediator and nature of case

-typical total case costs, based on two mediators
+typical total case costs, based on two PeaceWiseHelp mediators

-Vary depending on mediator and nature of case, but normally between $60 to $250 per mediator per hour.
-Some mediators charge GST, others do not.
+Vary depending on PeaceWiseHelp mediator engaged and nature of case, but normally each PeaceWiseHelp mediator will have an hourly fee of between $60 to $120.

 • doing nothing (with consequences such as ongoing relational or organisational damage, often including significant financial and health implications as well).